traceyttran/Moon/_posts/2020-12-28-CovidTrackerApp-Chartjs.md

 Today, I encountered this bug while trying to create a Chart for my site:

-Failed to compile.
+>`Failed to compile ../node_modules/react-chartjs-2/es/index.js Module not found: Can't resolve 'chart.js'`

-./node_modules/react-chartjs-2/es/index.js
+I have found that with

-Module not found: Can't resolve 'chart.js'
+> `**npm i chart.js**`

-I have found that with **npm i chart.js** everything worked smoothly thereafter.
+everything worked smoothly thereafter.
 It seems that while I am referring to it in the package.json, I still have to download it individually.